spurin/nginx-with-tools/README.md

 # Nginx With Tools - Container Image

 This container image is based on the official Nginx image and includes additional tools useful for network troubleshooting and web requests.
+The image can also be conveniently run on multiple ports using an environment variable at runtime.

 ## Included Tools